-Hylo Open Super 300: Satwik-Chirag, Treesa-Gayatri reach quarterfinals, Aakarshi bows out
+Hylo Open Super 300: Bansod ousts 7th seed Gilmour; Satwik-Chirag, Treesa-Gayatri, Srikanth into QF

 Treesa-Gayatri faced a stiff challenge from the Dutch pair of Debora Jille and Cheryl Seinen.
 Both games were neck-and-neck for the most part but it was the Indians who emerged victorious 21-18, 21-19.

 The two 19-year-olds, who won the bronze medal at the Birmingham Commonwealth Games earlier this year, were calm throughout and won four straight points at the end to seal their spot in the women’s doubles quarters.
+They had earlier defeated the European Championships silver medallists Lohau-Efler in opening round.

+Later in the day, Vishnu Vardhan Goud-Krishna Prasad Garaga lost to Denmark’s Kim Astrup-Anders Skaarup 21-17, 21-13 in the men’s doubles round of 16 match.
+The 2nd seeds were in control for most part of the match.

-In women’s singles, India’s Aakarshi Kashyap was up against Denmark’s Line Højmark Kjærsfeldt in the round of 16 and lost in straight games.
+In women’s singles, Kashyap was up against Denmark’s Line Højmark Kjærsfeldt in the round of 16 and lost in straight games.
 Till the second game interval, it seemed the Indian could force a decider.
 But her opponent ran away with the contest from there and notched up a 21-13, 21-14 win in 35 minutes.

-In another women’s doubles match, India’s Rutaparna Panda and Swetaparna Panda lost in straight games against Hu Ling-fang and Lin Xiao-Min.
+In another women’s doubles match, Rutaparna Panda and Swetaparna Panda lost in straight games against Hu Ling-fang and Lin Xiao-Min.
 The pair from Chinese Taipei was in cruise control in the second game and won 21-16, 21-7 to reach the quarterfinals.

-India’s Srikanth Kidambi, Malvika Bansod and Vishnu Vardhan Goud-Krishna Prasad Garaga are also scheduled to compete in the round of 16 later on Thursday.
+In the last match of the day, Kidambi Srikanth booked his spot in the quarterfinal with a 11-21, 21-13, 21-10 win over Arnaud Merkle of France.

+The Indian started off brightly, taking a 7-2 lead before Merkle bounced back and took the opening game, banking on a flurry of errors from Srikanth.
+But the former world No 1 regrouped and then used all his experience to dictate play and found his rhythm as he eventually won the match that lasted 50 minutes.
+The second and third games were a breeze only when he controlled the shuttle better.